hoganchoi/Stock_Trend_CNN/README.md

 The `MORE_INFO.md` file gives detailed explanation into the images used for this project, the model architecture, and the performance results of the model.
 The `MORE_INFO.md` is located in the root folder.

 ## Dataset Availability
-This project comes with a `csv` file containing the list of firms that I worked with, OHLC images, and pre-trained model weights (I5R5 base image only).
-However, due to the large number of images needed for this project (a single dataset can potentially contain approximately 1.5 million images), I've provided a zip file in the data directory storing most of the datasets.
-Hence, if you want to run this project, please use the scripts to generate the images from the provided `csv` file or extract the zip file before running the notebooks.
+This project comes with a `csv` file containing the list of firms that I worked with and OHLC images for Apple stock (1993 - 2019) only.
+This was because the entire dataset was over 5 GB (compressed was 2 GB0 and couldn't be uploaded to github.
+Hence, please use the provided scripts and the `csv` file to create the images that I used to train the model for this project.
+However, you can also download the I5R5 base images [here] and the pre-trained weights (I5R5 base image only) [here].

 ## Example Images
 There are six images in the 'example_images' directory.
 This directory stores the images used in the `MORE_INFO.md` file.